tarwn/lessthandot-hugo/blogs/content/posts/2011-06-23-the-many-functions-of-webmatrix.md

 ## Site Reports

-To be honest I haven&#8217;t spent more than about 15 minutes in the site reports because there is just so much to Web Matrix.
+To be honest I haven't spent more than about 15 minutes in the site reports because there is just so much to Web Matrix.

 I had difficulty creating reports for some sites because it seemed like the report engine would immediately run out and start trying to index the internet.
 Once I got that under control I was able to run a report of my site and get back some meaningful (and some not) information.